AaronMHurst/python_egaf/README.md

 >>> edata = e.load_egaf()
 ```

 A `Jupyter` notebook is provided illustrating use of the various methods for access and manipulation of the EGAF data.
 Additionally, a few analysis methods commonly adopted in the analysis of thermal-neutron capture data are also included in the `pyEGAF` software package.
-Launch the notebook provided in the `notebook` folder and execute the cells to run through the example use cases.
+Launch the notebook provided in the `notebook` folder and execute the cells to run through the example-use cases.
 This notebook also has a `matplotlib` Python-package dependency.

 # Docstrings

 All `pyEGAF` classes and functions have supporting docstrings.
 Please refer to the individual dosctrings for more information on any particular function including how to use it.
-The dosctrings for each method generally follow the following template:
+The dosctrings for each method generally have the following structure:

 * A short explanation of the function.
 * A list and description of arguments that need to be passed to the function.